Genome Sequencing and Analysis

 Pack your samples

 When packing your samples, use 1.5 mL microcentrifuge tubes.
-(Use DEPC-treated water for RNA.)
+(Use nuclease-free water or DEPC-treated water for RNA.)
 The tubes must be clean and well labeled.

 If you send your samples by FedEx, they must be parafilmed and packed in secondary containers and then in enough dry ice to stay frozen for 72 hours.
 We reserve the right to return at your cost any sample submissions that are not neatly packaged, labeled correctly, and frozen, or are otherwise confusing.